 - CON – Market competition is increasing.

-Publishers with 2+ titles ranked lower than 3000 on BGG:
+Publishers with 2+ titles ranked higher than 3000 on BGG:

 - Gamewright – Sushi Roll, Quixx, Rolling America